ane/task/doc/02-guide.md

 ## Creating tasks

 To create a task, use [[run]].
-It is a macro that evaluates its result in another thread.
-The execution is done in the `ForkJoinPool.commonPool()`:
+It evaluates its result asynchronously.
+It behaves more or less like [do](http://clojuredocs.org/clojure.core/do) except that it, depending on the [execution model](https://ane.github.io/task/03-executors.html), may evaluate its result in another thread.

 ```clojure
 (task/run (println "hello")